Members of the IMMORTAL Team

-A team of Engineering at Illinois students will compete among 10 finalists chosen to design a manned-mission flyby of the planet Mars.
+A team of Engineering at Illinois students took third place among 10 finalists chosen to design a manned-mission flyby of the planet Mars.

-Members of the 18-person Illinois team, Illini Mars Mission for the Opportunity to Revitalize The American Legacy (IMMORTAL), will present the team’s work in August during the 16th Annual International Mars Society Convention in League City, Texas.
-Monetary prizes will be presented to the top five teams, with first prize carrying a $10,000 award.
+Members of the 18-person Illinois team, Illini Mars Mission for the Opportunity to Revitalize The American Legacy (IMMORTAL), presented the team’s work in August during the 17th Annual International Mars Society Convention in League City, Texas.
+IMMORTAL garnered a trophy and a $3,000 prize for third place.

 The contest required competitors to design a safe, inexpensive, and simple two-person flyby of Mars for the year 2018.
 The relatively quick timeline was determined to make use of an advantageous alignment of the planets.
 Co-team leaders Braven Leung, a 2014 Aerospace Engineering bachelor’s degree graduate, and Christopher Lorenz, an AE undergraduate, said the short timeline and focus on cost efficiency triggered IMMORTAL’s design using existing technology.